-The "Municipalities as integrators and coordinators in adaptation to climate change" (LIFE-MICACC, lead by the Ministry of Interior of Hungary, supported by the EUSDR PA5) project addresses a key cross-sectoral issue: the use of natural water retention measures in climate change adaptation and sustainable water management.
-It seeks ecosystem-based solutions for the mitigation of the water challenge in Hungary.
+The "Municipalities as integrators and coordinators in adaptation to climate change" (LIFE-MICACC, led by the Ministry of Interior of Hungary, supported by the EUSDR PA5) project addressed a key cross-sectoral issue: the use of natural water retention measures in climate change adaptation and sustainable water management.
+It seeked ecosystem-based solutions for the mitigation of the water challenge in Hungary.
 Water resources and ecosystems are primarily impacted by climate change, but water retention is also a key element in climate change adaptation.
 On the local level, restoring the hydrological cycle and creating green infrastructure also contribute to mitigating the effects of climate change, e.g. extremities.
-The project demonstrates the various benefits of ecosystem-based adaptation approaches in the field of water management and sustainable land use at the municipality and catchment level.
+The project demonstrated the various benefits of ecosystem-based adaptation approaches in the field of water management and sustainable land use at the municipality and catchment level.

-The 5 partner municipalities in Hungary (Bátya, Püspökszilágy, Rákócziújfalu, Ruzsa, Tiszatarján) are the pilot sites, where small-scale NWRM interventions in CCA will be developed and tested.
-Under the frame of the project it will prepare model solutions for the different typical water risks, amplified by climate change Hungarian municipalities face.
-Besides, 23 other municipalities are involved in the project as external cooperating partners and primary target group of capacity building and replication activities.
-At least 5 transfer sites (in addition to the 5 pilot sites) will be chosen from them, where plans for the replication of the demonstrated NWRM models will be adopted.
+The 5 partner municipalities in Hungary (Bátya, Püspökszilágy, Rákócziújfalu, Ruzsa, Tiszatarján) were the pilot sites, where small-scale NWRM interventions in CCA were developed and tested.
+Under the frame of the project model solutions for the different typical water risks were prepared, amplified by climate change the Hungarian municipalities are facing.
+Besides, 23 other municipalities were involved in the project as external cooperating partners and primary target group of capacity building and replication activities.
+Additional transfer sites (in addition to the 5 pilot sites) were chosen from them, where plans for the replication of the demonstrated NWRM models were adopted.